holidayextras/culture/expedited-procedure.md

 * #expedite should be used for owner updates only, so encourage questions to be sent directly to the temporary dated channel.
 * #expedite should have the customer impact clearly communicated and regularly updated to allow for wider business information.
 * Owner to include when you'll next update in each post in #expedite.
-* If the issue is going to effect deployments, post in the [#deployments](https://holidayextras.slack.com/messages/deployments/) Slack channel.
+* If the issue is going to affect deployments, post in the [#deployments](https://holidayextras.slack.com/messages/deployments/) Slack channel.

-Note that Germany and the Shift Manager may not be on Slack, so you should open a separate communcation channel with them where appropriate e.g. hangouts.
+Note that Germany and the Shift Manager may not be on Slack, so you should open a separate communcation channel with them where appropriate e.g. face to face (preference) or hangouts.

 ### Email